Squeeze5/supabase-backup/README.md

 - Exports **roles**, **schema**, and **data** into separate files.
 - Automatically adds the current date to the file names.
 - Launches Docker Desktop automatically before performing the backup (if required).
-- Can be scheduled via Windows Task Scheduler.
+- Can be scheduled via Windows Task Scheduler or startup folder.

 ---